 Think it’s time to ditch cable?
-We did years ago and love it.
+We did it years ago and love it.
 We weren’t watching it often and it didn’t seem worth the monthly cost.
 That doesn’t mean we don’t enjoy watching tv.
 Most evenings are spent watching hockey, football, or lately Family Feud.

 You will need a few things if you want to ditch cable and continue to watch tv.
-The main thing is internet or data on your cell phone.
+The main thing is an internet subscription or data on your cell phone.
 Internet is best if you want to watch on your actual tv.

 There are many options that work on your computer, which are great but it’s also nice to be able to watch on your TV.
 There are several options out there, these are some of the most popular options.